best things to do in Monaco

 Though far and away from the most famous casino outside of Vegas, as an icon of the region and a true beacon of upper-class sophistication, the Casino de Monte-Carlo should sit high atop any Monaco bucket list.

-Conjuring up images of James Bond, supercars, models, and high-rollers, the legendary marble-and-gold gambling palace is open for tours between 9 am and 1 pm each day.
-Thereafter, the gaming goes into full swing and the haut-class dress codes apply.
+Bringing to mind the allure of James Bond films, with supercars, models, and high-rollers, the legendary marble-and-gold gambling palace is open for tours between 9 am and 1 pm each day.
+Thereafter, the gaming goes into full swing, and the haut-class dress codes apply.

 From late November through to early December every year, Monaco’s Monte-Carlo Jazz Festival pulls in some of the biggest names on the international jazz scene for concerts at its renowned Opéra Garnier Monte-Carlo.